MezzoGirl

 They shouldn't, but some still do!
 In the US, it's rare, but overseas, many people still smoke.
 I don't know how they do it, but I guess they have lungs of steel.
 I say it's a no-no, but some make it work.

-How long did it take you before you could quit your day-job?It really depends on the person.
+What do you think is the healthiest option on the Subway menu?It really depends on the person.
 Most sopranos and tenors mature into their voices sooner than mezzos and baritones/basses.
 Usually, the voice matures around mid-20s or early 30s and then the voice shifts again in your 50s.
 Some singers will stop singing in the 50s or 60s.
 But, with good technique, good health and depending on the person, there's no certain age peak.
 Placido Domingo is still singing beautifully and he's in his 70s now.

 It's best to train classically after puberty due to the hormone changes during it.
 It's confusing for the young singer to learn proper technique while the instrument (primarily the vocal cords) is changing rapidly.
 I'd argue that giving the body time to adjust to the hormonal changes & growth development along with allowing for the maturity it takes to understand your body fully to connect to proper technique is advisable.